ericchansen/q2mm/screen/README.md

 not so simple to write, so reference [`merge`](../screen/merge.py) for more information.

+NOTE: Substrates typically change more than ligands when adjusting to the TS geometry.
+Given that is the case, it's wise to ADD THE SUBSTRATES to the reaction template BEFORE THE LIGANDS in order to minimize the potential overlap between structures.

 #### 4. Setting up the conformational search files

 All of the information inside the \*.mae files allows for